redlibrarian/redlibrarian.github.io/_posts/2020-02-01-exchange-and-the-public.markdown

 *Charter*.

-Obviously, libraries need to be careful about the ways in which information access can and is restricted (for exammple, we still need to address issues of digital divide), but this is not an all or nothing question.
+Obviously, libraries need to be careful about the ways in which information access can and is restricted (for example, we must continue to address issues of digital divide), but this is not an all or nothing question.
 Indeed, part of the problem with IF discourse in librarianship is that so much of it is black and white, leaving no room for the kind